Gustave Cunéo d'Ornano: Politician

 He voted against the election of Jules Grévy as President of France, against the law on freedom of the press, and constantly fought for the appel au peuple (referendum).

 On 8 December 1878 he attacked the persecution of La Jeune Garde by the government, saying, "there is no liberty if it does not exist equally for everyone".
 He said the republican government allowed shameful caricatures against religion and past regimes, but banned drawings that targeted republican officials.

 Cunéo d'Ornano was reelected on 21 August 1881 by 8,621 votes against 8,132 votes for the republican candidate.

 He voted against the abrogation of the Concordat of 1801, against the cabinet of Jules Ferry and against the Tonkin credits.

 On 24 May 1881 he spoke out in the debate over the Treaty of Bardo that established a French protectorate over Tunisia.

 He stated that the government, in fighting a small war without being authorized by parliament, had violated Article 9 of the constitution which was designed to prevent such authoritarian action.

-The government had lied about its intent to annex the country even after the annexation has become a fact.
+The government had lied about its intent to annex the country even after the annexation had become a fact.

 In February 1883 Cunéo d'Ornano fought Charles Floquet's proposals to exile the members of former ruling families from French territory, and appealed against the arrest of Jérôme Napoléon.

 That year he tried without success to introduce an amendment to the constitution to allow plebiscites.

 He was reelected on 4 October 1885 for Charente on the conservative list.

 Once again he took every opportunity in the House to state his opposition to the government.

 Towards the end of the legislature he voted against reinstatement of the district poll, for indefinite postponement of revision to the constitution, against prosecution of three members of the Ligue des Patriotes, against the draft Lisbonne law restricting freedom of the press and against the prosecution of General Boulanger.